ballerina-platform/ballerina-lang/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-# Hello, I'm Ballerina.
+# Hello, I'm Ballerina

-Ballerina is a general purpose, concurrent, and strongly typed programming language with both textual and graphical syntaxes.
-It is designed to make it easier to write programs that integrate with data sources, services, and network-connected APIs of all kinds.
-It is optimized primarily for such programs - while it can be use to program anything, it is not recommended to use Ballerina if a significant portion of the program is not related to integrating with data sources, services, or network-connected APIs.

-Ballerina has been inspired by Java, Go, and other languages, but it has a concurrency model built around a sequence diagram metaphor.
+In the forseeable future, we will see a continous increase in the number of applications written to meet the growing demand.
+All these apps will increasingly depend on programmable endpoints and eventually everything we integrate with becomes an endpoint.
+Integration is the discipline of resilient communication between endpoints.
+The challenge with integration is to not only solve hard integration problems but to also do so in an agile manner.

+Ballerina is a simple programming language whose syntax and runtime addresses the hard problems of integration in an agile way.
+As a Turing complete language, Ballerina enables agility with edit, build, and run cycles.
+Ballerina code is compiled into services that include transactions, embedded brokers, and gateway runtimes.

+Ballerina is created for and dedicated to developers who want to solve integration problems.
+Ballerina is inspired by Java, Go, and other languages, and leverages years of experience in the integration domain.

 ## Getting started